RC flying FAQ (on getting started)

 Usually yes, but it's not always mandatory.

-"I don't understand all the rc channel talk"
+"I don't understand all the rc channel talk."

-Back to top of FAQ page
+Back to top of FAQ page.

-"Glider, electric, gas, airplane, helicopter.....how do I choose?"
+"Glider, electric, IC, airplane, helicopter.....how do I choose?"

 This really comes down to personal preferences.

-Note though; many rc airplane clubs don't accept gliders due to their limited ability of sudden collision avoidance maneuvers.
+Note though; many rc airplane clubs don't accept non-powered gliders due to their limited ability of sudden collision avoidance maneuvers.
 If you do want to fly an rc glider, it's better to join a club specific to gliding and slope soaring.

 Conventional (single rotor) electric rc helicopters aren't as easy to fly as a plane, but in a way are more rewarding and many have the added advantage of being able to be flown indoors.
 The much more stable coaxial rc helicopters (dual rotor) are really suited to beginners and the good ones can be flown pretty much straight out the box.